Baba Yaga (Hellboy): Koschei the Deathless

-The Baba Yaga (story)
+The Baba Yaga

 In March 1964, Hellboy first encountered Baba Yaga while investigating a string of children disappearing.
 The disappearances were Baba Yaga's doing as she kidnapped the children to satisfy her cannibalistic hunger.
 When Baba Yaga was counting the fingers of the dead in a cemetery, she attempted to use a skull (that once belonged to a former-devotee named Katayev) to lead her to the Sabbath.
 Then she was ambushed by Hellboy, who leaped onto her in a sudden attack.
 During the scuffle, Baba Yaga's left eye was shot out, and she retaliated by attacking Hellboy with the graveyard's tombstones.
 As a result of her defeat at Hellboy's hands, she placed a curse on the village of Bereznik: there would be no spring that year, and every baby born there would be blind in one eye.
 Baba Yaga's diminished power causes her to disappear from the world and reside in a pocket dimension created in the image of her Russia as it appeared long ago.
 On occasion, however, if needed, Baba Yaga can briefly return to the real world.